mukesh98ch/SteeleyeAssign-q-1/assignment-question-1-master/README.md

 Ans=> For search feature I use function--- ``` const filteredRows = rows.filter((row) => {
     return row["&id"].toLowerCase().includes(searchText.toLowerCase());
   });```
-  a.
-The rows variable is an array of rows.
+  (a) The rows variable is an array of rows.
 The searchText variable is the text that the user is searching for.

-  b.
-The filter() method takes a function as input.
+  (b) The filter() method takes a function as input.
 The function takes a row as input and returns a boolean value.
 If the boolean value is true, the row is included in the filtered array.

-  c.
-The function checks if the &id property of a row contains the search text.
+  (c) The function checks if the &id property of a row contains the search text.
 If it does, the function returns true.
 Otherwise, the function returns false.

-  d.
-The toLowerCase() method is used to convert the search text to lowercase.
+  (d) The toLowerCase() method is used to convert the search text to lowercase.
 This is done so that the filter function is case-insensitive.

 5. Please clear the console errors and warnings.